Call head office: 01332 296200

-At MHA we're dedicated to providing exceptional care to people living with dementia.
+At MHA, we're dedicated to providing exceptional support to people living with dementia.

-All our colleagues providing dementia support receive a full training programme which includes Dementia Friends, Love to Move, Understanding Distress Behaviours, wellbeing activities and dementia training for family members.
+All our colleagues providing dementia support receive a full training programme which includes understanding dementia and responding to distress behaviours'.

 To find your nearest MHA dementia care home, please visit our dementia care page >